 A Must See: Seeking more winter fun?
 Every year there’s a Radar Run where riders can race their sleds on a 1,000-foot track of ice and be timed by a radar gun.
 In the unlimited class, speeds can top 160 mph.

 What to Eat: All the soups and entrées are homemade daily at Golden Pines where every Thursday is German Night.
-Relax in front of one of the most beautiful stone fireplaces in the northwoods at Whitetail Inn where Angus prime rib is served nightly.
+Relax in front of one of the most beautiful stone fireplaces in the northwoods at Whitetail Inn where you can enjoy the famous Parmesan Encrusted Tenderloin Filet.

 Where to Stay: After a long day of snowmobiling, rent the home at Rustic Manor Motor Lodge and enjoy the wood burning fireplace.
 There’s also a large heated garage for snowmobile repairs.
 Black Bear Lodge on Little St. Germain Lake has condo-like deluxe lodge homes with stone gas fireplaces and amazing lake views.
 The homes and cottages at Elbert’s Resort are appointed with fireplaces too.